hms-dbmi/viv/tutorial/README.md

 > that the appropriate `Access-Control-Allow-Origin` response is sent from your local server.
 In addition, web servers must allow
 > [HTTP range requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests) to support viewing OME-TIFF images.
 > Range requests are allowed by default by `http-server` but may need to be enabled explicitly for your production web server.

-### Final Note on File Formats and OME-Zarr

-The Glencoe software and OME teams hava been clear that the "raw" N5/Zarr formats produced by `bioformats2raw` should be considered experimental for the time being as intermediates for generating valid OME-TIFFs.
-Therefore using these intermediate outputs directly for viewing is not recommended.

 ### Other Examples